+Because we will continue to need additional capital in the future to continue to expand our business and our research and development activities, among other things, we may conduct additional equity offerings.
+For example, under the universal shelf registration statement filed by us in June 2020 and declared effective by the SEC in July 2020, we may offer and sell any combination of common stock, preferred stock, debt securities and warrants in one or more offerings, up to a cumulative value of \$150 million.
+To date, we have approximately \$54.5 million remaining under such universal shelf registration statement.
 Sales of a substantial number of shares of our common stock in the public market or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 Our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants under our equity incentive plans.
 Grants under our equity incentive plans may also cause our stockholders to experience additional dilution, which could cause our stock price to fall.
-We are unable to predict the effect that sales may have on the prevailing market price of our common stock.
+We may also issue shares of our common stock.
 All of our shares of common stock outstanding are eligible for sale in the public market, subject in some cases to the volume limitations and manner of sale requirements of Rule 144 under the Securities Act.
 Sales of stock by our stockholders could have a material adverse effect on the trading price of our common stock.